-Registration must be done using our Black Pug service:
+Register through our Black Pug service:

-https://scoutingevent.com/599-CubCamp24
+https://scoutingevent.com/599-CubCamp25

 We do not accept paper registration.
 You are encouraged to register as early as possible.
-Our discounted Early Bird pricing ends June 1, 2024!
+Our discounted Early Bird pricing ends June 1, 2025!
 For assistance with the registration process, please contact Richard Cohen at 540.265.0656.